LengerichLab/context-review/CONTRIBUTING.md

 Before a repository maintainer merges a pull request, there must be at least one affirmative review.
 If there is any unaddressed criticism or disapproval, a repository maintainer will determine how to proceed and may wait for additional feedback.

+## Manubot

+Please see [`USAGE.md`](USAGE.md) for information on how to use the Manubot for writing the manuscript.
+Contributions to the main [content](https://github.com/LengerichLab/context-review/tree/main/content) directory will be automatically compiled into the live [HTML](https://LengerichLab.github.io/context-review/) and [PDF](https://LengerichLab.github.io/context-review/manuscript.pdf) versions of the manuscript.